Average metallicities from different homogeneous

 our average (D16) of previous homogeneous metallicities in our scale is valid for the full

 range of metallicities.
-Consistently to what we found in Dias et al. (2016a, in press), C09
+Consistently to what we found in Dias et al. (2016), C09

 present higher metallicities for clusters with [Fe/H] > -0.4.